MagicPose4D: Crafting Articulated Models with Appearance and Motion Control: Experiments

-\textbf{Cross-Category Motion Transfer.} We present motion transfer results from \ourmodel in Fig.~\ref{exp_4dgen}.
-The target identities and reference motion sequences can either be humanoid or animal subjects. \ourmodel is able to learn and retarget the motion from dynamic mesh prompts, e.g., Hip-Hop Dancing, or monocular video prompts, e.g., Hands Up.
+\ourmodel is able to learn and retarget the motion from dynamic mesh prompts.
+In this section, we present motion transfer results from \ourmodel in Fig.~\ref{exp_4dgen}.
+The target identities and reference motion sequences can either be humanoid or animal subjects.

-We further compare the motion transfer ability for mesh generation quality with recent methods 3D-CoreNet~\cite{song20213d} and X-DualNet~\cite{10076900} in Fig.~\ref{exp_poseTransfer} and Tab.\ref{tab:user_study_1} (c).
+We further compare the motion transfer ability for mesh generation quality with recent methods 3D-CoreNet~\cite{song20213d} and X-DualNet~\cite{10076900} in Fig.~\ref{exp_poseTransfer} (c) and Tab.\ref{tab:user_study_1}.
 Both methods use a deep neural network to learn latent shape codes to retarget the motions and are trained/evaluated on SMPL~\cite{smpl}(humanoid) and SMAL~\cite{zuffi20173d}(animal).
 Since they do not include disentangled components or shape deformation modules to represent the structural information of 3D meshes, these methods rely heavily on pre-processed training data with high-quality mesh annotations.
 Due to these constraints, these baselines cannot generalize well to in-the-wild target identities or reference motions.
 In contrast, \ourmodel generates temporally consistent and smooth motions, while strictly preserving the identity and appearance of the target mesh.
-It is also worth noting that because previous methods focus only on pose transfer without considering the motion trajectory, the generated object always stays at the same position.
-This can be observed in side-by-side video comparisons in the supplementary materials Sec.\ref{video}.
+It is also worth noting that because previous methods focus only on pose transfer without considering the motion trajectory, the generated object always stays in the same position.
+This can be observed in side-by-side video comparisons on our anonymous webpage: \url{https://magicpose4d.github.io/}.